Welcome to Where to see Sperm Whales!

 Behaviour

-As a result of their deep-sea behaviours, sperm whales typically live in waters of several thousand meters deep and are rarely seen along the coast except in areas where deep trenches or underwater canyons approach the shore.
+Due to their deep-sea behaviors, sperm whales typically inhabit waters several thousand meters deep and are rarely spotted along the coast, except in regions where deep trenches or underwater canyons approach the shore.

 Characteristics